KaiyaFox/main-site/hotel.md

 layout: page
 full-width: true
 title: Hotel and Milwaukee Area Information
-subtitle: Welcome Back to Our Historic Venue!
-Keep Reading for Information on the Hilton Milwaukee City Center, the Baird Center, Parking, Travel Options, and Food!
+subtitle: Welcome back to our historic venue!
+Keep Reading for Information on our hotels, the Baird Center, parking, travel, and dining!
 ---
 <div align="center">
   <img alt="The lobby of the Hilton Milwaukee City Center"  src="{{ 'assets/img/2024/hilton_inside.jpg' | relative_url }}" />